 This Printable USHA Sanctioning Agreement includes a time line.

-Use the “Contact Us” form to get your tournament placed on the USHA Calendar and in Handball Magazine.
+Call or email the USHA to get your tournament placed on the USHA Tournament Calendar online, announced in Court Shorts and in Handball Magazine.

 See Handball Magazine for samples.
 Set entry deadline 10 days to 2 weeks prior to event to give yourself time to call people you heard were coming and didn’t enter, late entries, etc., and still allow you to do draws and prepare a start time listing.
 Include “no refunds after deadline.”
 As a general rule, we accept late entries until we’ve made the draws and set starting times.
 Once that is done, late entries are invited to show up and enter on a stand-by basis, much like getting on an airplane on a stand-by basis.
 When a no-show occurs, we will put someone into the event as long as they are ready to play when the court is available and their ability level doesn’t hurt the integrity of the draw.
 We would not insert a player who would have been a top seed into a spot which is way below their ability level.
 In other words, the insertion can’t ruin the integrity of the draw.